Richard Dragon: Post-Crisis on Infinite Earths

 Not long after that, the masked heroine Huntress became the main suspect in a series of murders.
 Realizing that her headstrong nature would likely mean her death this time, The Question saved her from her many pursuers (including the police and Batman), and took her to Richard Dragon.
 Seeing many similarities between her and The Question, Dragon helped teach the adventuress to control her anger and "slow down".

-After Huntress joined the Birds of Prey, Richard Dragon aided her in fighting the Twelve Brothers in Silk, an Asian martial arts squad that protected a major heroin distributor.
+When Huntress later joined the Birds of Prey, Dragon aided her in fighting the Twelve Brothers in Silk, an Asian martial arts squad that protected a major heroin distributor.

 In 2004, the title was revived and the character revamped by Chuck Dixon and Scott McDaniel, only to be canceled after twelve issues.
 In this short series, Richard Dragon is a bullied school kid who enrolls in a karate dojo to better himself.
-The dojo's instructor was a "mail-order" black belt, who is later defeated by the Bronze Tiger.
-The Bronze Tiger then agrees to train young Dragon.
+His sensei, a "mail order" black belt, is beaten and humiliated by Bronze Tiger.
+Seeing much greater potential in Dragon, Bronze Tiger passes on what he knows to the young man, which includes the knowledge of how to kill.
 He eventually meets and falls in love with Lady Shiva.
 Although he wins the martial arts tournament she is watching, she chides him for not being able to live up to the powerful name of "Dragon".
 Shiva becomes Dragon's lover and instructor, and the series touches on their now strained relationship.

-The series begins with the Tiger locating Dragon, who is seeking death by fighting in death matches.
+The series begins with the Tiger locating Dragon, who has become suicidal and now fights only in "death matches".
 He agrees to help Dragon resolve his problems with Shiva if he agrees to stop killing.
-In tracking Shiva they are confronted by Nightwing and Connor Hawke.
-Nightwing alludes to Dragon training him, as Dragon trained Bruce Wayne, who passed that training on to Nightwing.
+In tracking Shiva, they are confronted by Nightwing and Connor Hawke.
+Nightwing alludes to Dragon "training" him through Bruce Wayne, who had been one of Dragon's former students and then trained Nightwing in the same manner.

 At the end of the series, Dragon and Shiva are pitted in combat.
 Dragon gains the upper hand in the fight, and as he begins to deliver his death blow, Shiva's devout followers rush to save her, knocking Dragon away.
 Unhappy at this disturbance, Shiva attacks and possibly kills her followers before returning to kill Dragon with her signature move, the Leopard Claw.
-Dragon is, however, resurrected by the demonic Neron who wants Dragon to kill Shiva.
+Dragon is resurrected by the demonic Neron, who wants Dragon to kill Shiva.
 Dragon refuses and walks away from Neron, saying that both had held up their parts of the agreement.

-Richard Dragon appears starting in Week 26 of the comic book 52, in the mystic city of Nanda Parbat, where he starts to train former Gotham Detective Renee Montoya.
+Richard Dragon appears in the series 52, where he begins training former Gotham detective Renee Montoya in the city of Nanda Parbat.
 His appearance matches that of the Richard Dragon seen before the Dixon reboot (albeit with a full head of long hair, as when training Question and Oracle, rather than balding when training Huntress).
-In this story Dragon makes references to a conversation he had with The Question in the Question series, contradicting at least some of Chuck Dixon's Richard Dragon series.
+In this story, Dragon makes references to a conversation he had with the Question in the Question series, contradicting at least some of Chuck Dixon's Richard Dragon series.
 The 52 series is also where Richard's former student, Vic Sage, dies from cancer.